This page covers tools, services, and other things I use and regularly recommend.

 AWeber — I like Mailchimp, but Mailchimp doesn’t like affiliates.
 I’ve never had a problem with AWeber.
 Their service is simple and straightforward.

-Canva — Fast, professional image editing for social and other large display ads.
+Canva — Fast, professional image editing for social and display ads.

 Paint.NET — Watered-down Photoshop or Microsoft Paint on steroids?
-Either way, it’s awesome.
+Either way, I love it.
 When Paint.NET dies I’ll learn GIMP.
 Until then, this is my default image editor.

 Influence: The Psychology of Persuasion by Robert Cialdini — A classic that marketing and advertising textbooks reference but few people ever read.
 This is Marketing 101.